skip to Main Content

 • Finding your Upper-World “Self” or “Spirit”.

-• How the Upper-World can help you develop healthy perspective and detachment (whilst staying grounded too).
+• How the Upper-World can help you develop healthy perspective and detachment (and how to stay grounded whilst doing this).

-• Upper-World healing practices, including the use of shamanic artefacts, light, song and sound.
+• Upper-World healing practices, including the use of shamanic light, song and sound in shamanic journeys.

 • Upper-World places of convalescence and healing.